qgis/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 .. note::

-  Also, if you want to speed your build times, you can do it with ``ninja``, an alternative to ``make`` with similar build options.
+  Also, if you want to reduce your build times, you can do it with ``ninja``, an alternative to ``make`` with similar build options.
 You'd need to set it as the :guilabel:`CMake generator`: